iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 :::tip[Some key points I'll address here are:]

 - Modern LLMs are huge and incredibly sophisticated.
-However, for every word they generate, they have to hand their predictions over to a random function to pick the actual word.
+However, for every word they generate, they have to hand their predictions over to a simple, random function to pick the actual word.
 - This is because neural networks are deterministic, and without the inclusion of randomness, they would always produce the same output for any given prompt.
 - These random functions that choose the word are no smarter than a chicken pecking at differently-sized piles of feed to choose the word.
 - Without these "stochastic chickens," large language models wouldn't work due to problems with repetitiveness, lack of creativity, and contextual inappropriateness.